Tomoki IWAKIRI

 Ph.D.

-Postdoctoral Associate, IPRC, University of Hawai‘i at Manoa, USA.
+Postdoctoral Associate, IPRC, University of Hawai‘i at Mānoa, USA.

 Climate science

 My research philosophy is to seek simple understanding of the complex climate system.
+To this end, I enjoy developing and using conceptual models that complement and help interpret evidence from observations and comprehensive climate models.

 Personal